 - Self-nomination is accepted.

-MCCA’s 2021 Rainmakers were recognized on the virtual stage at the 2021 Creating Pathways to Diversity Conference on October 12 and at the Diversity Gala on October 13 for their professional achievements and commitment to improving his/her community.
+We present to you 15 exceptional and diverse attorneys whose business acumen, passion, and dedication to proactive client development have set them apart as leaders in the legal profession.
+MCCA’s 2022 Rainmakers will be recognized at the 2022 Creating Pathways to Diversity Conference on October 18 and at the Diversity Gala on October 19 for their professional achievements and commitment to improving his/her community.

-* Learn more about our 2021 Rainmakers in the gallery below, and watch their Sponsored Honoree Videos.
+* Learn more about our 2022 Rainmakers in the gallery below.

 PAST MCCA RAINMAKERS